 During 1997, this aircraft was discovered during a survey requested by the U. S. National Park Service (NPS) conducted by SCUBA diver Matt Harris.
 The aircraft was found about six miles from Emiej (Imeji) Island on the western side of Jaluit Lagoon.

 The force of the ditching tore off the forward bomb aiming windows, and rear of the bomb compartment.
 The only item missing is the pilot's map case in the cockpit.
 The rear machine gun is present and stowed inside the wreck.
 The flaps are still in the extended position.

-Matt Harris reported
+Matt Harris reported in his survey:

 Donald L. Strahl (son of Joseph D Strahl)

 "It is with great sorrow I advise you that Joseph D. Strahl died in October of 1999 and Marshal E. "Windy" Windham also died in 1999.
 Dad and Windy remained friend for life and both died within a few months of each other.
 My Dad, while visiting the Naval Air Museum told someone where these two aircraft could be found.
 He wanted to have his aircraft found and restored.
 This too is my wish.
 If this aircraft is restored to flying condition, I would like the honor to be able to fly in it."